 - Data tables, which are part of the Terra infrastructure (in green) that keep track of tabular data.
 Tables are also integrated with the workflow VM in that large files referenced in a table can be used as workflow inputs.

 The diagram below shows how a Terra workspace and cloud resources (VMs and storage systems like persistent disks and Google Cloud Storage buckets) are related.
 This background information can be important as you work with all of these in Terra.

 Components in green (workspace, data table) are part of Terra's infrastructure.
 Parts in white (workspace storage and Cloud Environment VM, Persistent Disk, and VM boot disk) are Google Cloud resources.
 The Cloud Environment (in blue) runs interactive analysis apps.
-Note that Terra sets up a separate VM (not shown) when you run a workflow.
+Note that Terra sets up a separate VM when you run a workflow (above the Cloud Environment).

-Click the sections below to expand for more detail about each component.
+Click the sections below to expand for more detail about each component of the Terra platform.

 The heart of Terra is the workspace - where you can organize and access data and tools and perform analyses.
 It includes built-in interfaces for documentation (the dashboard), data, interactive analysis and bulk analysis (pipelining/workflows) tools, and provenance (a Job History - i.e. record of all submitted workflows).To learn more, see the Workspaces section in Terra Support.

 Each workspace has its own unique Google bucket for storage (white rectangle with storage icon inside the pale green workspace above).
 The workspace bucket exists on the Google Cloud, and is created/deleted when the workspace is created/deleted.